Mexico–United States soccer rivalry: Player eligibility

 The United States and Mexico also compete to convince players who are eligible to play for both the United States and Mexico (e.g., a player who was born in the United States to Mexican parents or vice versa) to play for their particular national team.
-As of October 19th, 2024, five players; Martín Vásquez, Edgar Castillo, Julián Araujo, Jonathan Gómez and Alejandro Zendejas have played senior level matches for both nations.
+As of 23 January 2026, seven players; Martín Vásquez, Edgar Castillo, Julián Araujo, Jonathan Gómez, Alejandro Zendejas, Richard Ledezma and Brian Gutiérrez have been capped in senior level matches for both nations.

 Other cases include William Yarbrough, Isaác Brizuela, Miguel Ponce, Jonathan González, Efraín Álvarez, David Ochoa, Julián Araujo, and most recently Obed Vargas, who was capped by Mexico and became the first Alaskan to ever play for a senior national team.